cozywitchcraft/infinite-minesweeper/README.md

 ## Usage

-Open the place file provided in `./rbxl/infinite-minesweeper.rbxl` and use `rojo sync` to sync changes from the file tree.
+Open the place file provided in `./rbxl/infinite-minesweeper.rbxl` and use `rojo sync` to sync changes from the file system.

 ## License